gzoller/scala-reflection/README.md

 > **NOTE:** If you get strange "cyclic dependency errors" this might mean your target class and your call to RType.of[] are in the same compilation unit (same file).
 Scala 3 macro reflection doesn't like this.
 Simple fix is to not define any classes you reflection within the same file as wherever you call RType.of[].

 Pre-2.x versions of scala-reflection provided a compiler plug-in.
-Adding a plug into the compiler understandably gave some users pause, and since scala-reflection caches reflected information, keeping the added complexity of the plugin wasn't warranted.
+Adding a plug into the compiler understandably gave some users pause, and since scala-reflection caches reflected information, keeping the added complexity of the plugin wasn't warranted, and it has been removed in this version.

 scala-reflection 2.x now supports parameters in union or intersection types (eg. ```Foo[R,S](a: R|S)```), which was an unsupported feature in 1.x versions.